 Walk or cycle around this huge upland reservoir

-Woodland full of history with a multi-user trail for walkers, cyclists and horse riders
+Woodland full of history with a trail for walkers and cyclists

 Coed Nercwys is located in the Clwydian Range Area of Outstanding Natural Beauty (AONB) near Mold.

 Coed Nercwys is one of several woodlands with waymarked trails in the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty (AONB).